Upon arrival, transfer to the hotel for rest and a welcome dinner.

 After returning to Moscow, we’ll visit GUM, a shopping mall with magnificent interiors, three elegantly designed floors and a glass-roofed central courtyard.
 Wrap up the tour day with a few stops on Moscow’s world-famous subway.
 Renowned for the ornate splendor of its stations, the metro offers photo ops galore of lavish marble and mosaics, chandeliers and statues.

-In the morning, we’ll visit Poklonnaya Gora and Victory Park, home to the panoramic painting “Battle of Borodino.”
+In the morning, we’ll visit Poklonnaya Gora and Victory Park, home to the panoramic painting “Battle of Borodino“.
 Here we’ll get a multicultural insight into Muscovite history, via a golden-domed Orthodox church, a memorial mosque and the Holocaust Memorial Synagogue.
 Transfer to Moscow railway station to board the high-speed train to St.Petersburg.
-After a late afternoon arrival, we’ll enjoy a sightseeing tour of this city, known for its islands, the Neva river and close to 500 bridges.
+After a late afternoon arrival, we’ll enjoy a sightseeing tour of this city, known for its islands, the Neva river, over 500 bridges, called “Venice of the North“.

 First, we drive to Peterhof Palace and Gardens Ensemble, a UNESCO World Heritage Site.
 The morning is dedicated to the Grand Palace, sometimes called the Russian Versailles, as well as the Monplaisir and Marly palaces, and the Great Cascade of gorgeous, gilded fountains.